3mdeb/pxe-server/README.md

 > `init.sh` script uses our netboot repository by default.
 It is the repository it
 > should be paired with.

+Please note that `init.sh` also download prepared Debian boot images.
+In root directory of those images you can find `CHANGELOG` document which briefly describe modifications.

 APU2 development and testing
 ----------------------------